 Field-hunting tip

-Look in phosphate-rich sedimentary environments, hydrothermal veins country — that is the host setting where minyulite typically forms.
+Look in phosphate-rich sedimentary environments, hydrothermal veins country, the host setting where minyulite typically forms.
 If you start seeing wavellite, variscite, crandallite in float, you are in the right ground.
 Field specimens usually show a acicular or radiating aggregates, prismatic crystals habit, so train your eye for that shape before scanning the outcrop.